Educational and Social Research (MRes, PGDip and PGCert)

 - conferencing facilities

-- discussion areas
+- discussion areas.

 For each module, you will access the learning materials online and work through them either alone or in groups.
 You will work closely with experienced, highly trained tutors from the Institute of Education in all of your modules.
 If you undertake a dissertation you will also be assigned a personal tutor to support you in working through your research.

 The learning materials were written specially for this programme by our team of academic experts at the Institute of Education.
 The materials support your interactive learning experience, where you actively participate in an international group learning environment.
+You can find some sample lecture packs below with introductory chapters:

 You can fit your study around your lifestyle.
 You don't have to give up your job whilst you study.
 The course will be directly relevant to your work.